BlasBenito/collinear/README.md

 ## Getting Started

-The function `collinear()` provides access to the key functionalities of the package.

-The code below shows a example call to `collinear()` with two responses and mixed predictor types.
+The function `collinear()` provides all tools required for a fully fledged multicollinearity filtering workflow.
+The example below shows a call with two responses and mixed predictor types.

 ``` r
 #parallelization setup